Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 ```

-The `hireService` function is a public function because we need it to be accessed outside the contract.
+The `hireService` function is public because we need it to be accessed outside the contract.
 The function accepts three arguments: `_index`, `_price`, and `_serviceUser`, which are of type `uint` and `address`.

-The function first checks a condition using the `require` statement, which verifies if a transfer of `_price` amount of `cUsdTokenAddress` token has occurred from the `msg.sender` (i.e., the account that called the function) to the `_serviceUser` address.
+The function first checks a condition using the `require` statement, which verifies if a transfer of the `_price` amount of the `cUsdTokenAddress` token has occurred from the `msg.sender` (i.e., the account that called the function) to the `_serviceUser` address.
 If the transfer is successful, the `hireService` function of a `ServiceContract` instance is then called, passing the `_index` argument.

 The `transferFrom` method used in the `require` statement is a function provided by an ERC20-compatible token contract that allows the transfer of tokens from one address to another.
 The `payable` keyword used to cast the `_serviceUser` address indicates that the recipient can receive ether along with the token transfer, i.e., `_serviceUser` is a payable address.

 The code also includes an error message that will be displayed if the `require` condition fails, i.e., if the transfer of tokens is not successful.
-The function will use the require function to make sure that the sender of this transaction is not able to request for the service and will throw an error if this is done.
+The function will use the require function to make sure that the sender of this transaction is not able to request the service and will throw an error if this is done.

-The next function, the `buyProduct` function which handles the buying of the product is a Public function and also a payble function which contains most of the parameters already discussed.
+The next function, the `buyProduct` function which handles the buying of the product is a Public function and also a payable function that contains most of the parameters already discussed:

 ```solidity
    function buyProduct(uint _index) public payable  {